ndlib/commitment/README.md

 The `$ rails generate commitment:install` will report as output all files that were changed or updated.
 If you started with a clean work area, you can use your version control tools to see what changes were made.

+## Roadmap

+The Commitment gem presently does not make its own commitments.
+I'd like to fix that.